oyamauchi/hrmc/README.md

 ## Compilation

+There is no IR; the parse tree is transformed directly into HRM code.

 The output HRM code is not highly optimized, and tends to contain some obvious inefficiencies.
 The most glaring problem is redundant loads: the compiler does not track which value it currently has in the register, and it emits a load for